-This concept of nutrient mobility is the basis for visually diagnosing deficiencies which is a tool commonly referred to as the dichotomous keys.
+This concept of nutrient mobility is the basis for visually diagnosing deficiencies, which is a tool commonly referred to as the dichotomous keys.
 Although helpful, a visual diagnosis of nutrient deficiencies can sometimes be unreliable due to numerous factors that influence nutrient mobility.
-Professional cultivators analyze sample plant tissues by their local lab to precisely diagnose nutrient imbalances within their plants.
+Professional cultivators analyze sample plant tissues at their local lab to precisely diagnose nutrient imbalances within their plants.

 - Soil: pH 6.0-6.8